DurianFarmer/my_test_sorting_hat/README.md

-# Sorting-hat: a seat assigning randomly considering social distance
+# A seat assignment system with considering social distance

 Please refer some websites about sqlite and python.
 Start from here [https://www.sqlitetutorial.net/sqlite-sample-database/]